eu-digital-identity-wallet/eudi-srv-web-verifier-endpoint-23220-4-kt/README.md

 Example: `P10D`
 Default value: `P10D`

+Variable: `VERIFIER_PRESENTATIONS_VALIDATIONS_ENABLED`
+Description: Whether to enable signature and structural validations of received Verifiable Presentations.
+Applicable only to MsoMdoc DeviceResponses and SD-JWT VCs.
+Default value: `false`

 Variable: `VERIFIER_CLIENTMETADATA_AUTHORIZATIONSIGNEDRESPONSEALG`
 Description: Accept only Authorization Responses that are _signed_ using this algorithm
 Possible values: Any `Algorithm Name` of an IANA registered asymmetric signature algorithm (i.e. Usage is `alg`):